Telecominfraproject/wlan-docs/configuration-examples/passpoint/passpoint-r-cloud-sdk-configuration/passpoint-postman-collection.md

 ```

 {% hint style="info" %}
-Open WiFi 1.0 SSIDs are mapped to a single RADIUS profile.
+OpenWiFI 1.0 SSIDs are mapped to a single RADIUS profile.
 All Authentication and Accounting will be forwarded to the RADIUS services defined in the Profile.
 Sub-release 1.1 supports realm-based forwarding and RADSec operations \(RADIUS over TLS\)
 {% endhint %}

 ### Identities